amatlack/amatlack.github.io/_posts/2024-02-29-pull-up-a-chair.md

 ---
 layout: post
-title: "The power of advocacy: How two chairs changed my career"
+title: "The power of advocacy: What two chairs taught me about leadership"
 description: "This is a story about how two simple chairs – one wheeled up by a supportive manager, and another with a director's name plate – shaped my approach to management.
 In the end, leadership isn't about titles; it's about creating spaces for others to thrive and empowering them to soar."
-image: /images/amatlack-octocat.png
+image: /images/director-chair.jpg
 categories: [Open leadership, Career]
 ---